 Xylitol has been shown to be effective in inhibiting Candida Albicans, a serious systemic yeast problem, and other harmful gut bacteria including H. Pylori, implicated in periodontal disease, bad breath, gastric and duodenal ulcers, and even stomach cancer.

 All Xylitol factories require in-house lab testing before distribution.
-Then, to ensure quality, our distributors who bring it into the Australia have it tested independently.
-Finally, we do additional testing on all our finished products to ensure their quality.
+Then, to ensure quality, distributors who bring it into the Australia have it tested independently.

 Specifically, we test for the presence of heavy-metals, arsenic, bacterial contaminants such as salmonella and e coli, as well as yeasts and mold.
 All products must be free and clear of these contaminants before we put our name on them.